PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added isDirectIO to SiteSpec
+  * fixed to use FQAN when inserting tasks
   * fixed not to close top-level datasets when upstream JEDI job failed
   * fixed reassignSite.py
   * fixed for JEDI+destSE